PepSalehi/intermediate-r/README.md

 For part of the workshop, we'll be following along with a free online textbook (by request!) by James et al (see below).
 Best practices will be stressed throughout.

-See bottom of this file for a comprehensive abstract.
+See below for Requirements/Set-up, and bottom of this file for a comprehensive abstract.

 Overview/Contents
 -------------------------------------------------------------------------------
-* Requirements
+* Requirements/Set-up
 * R Programs
 * Details
 * ABSTRACT
 * Sources

-Requirements
+Requirements/Set-up
 -------------------------------------------------------------------------------
-* all systems running R (version at least 3.0.0) are supported
+1. all systems running R (version at least 3.0.0, but latest is best) are supported

-* please have the following packages installed:
+2. please have the following packages installed:

 	`dplyr tidyr MASS ROCR class boot ggplot2`

+3. download this repository as zip (see right) and extract to a convenient location

+4. see the programs in `/programs/`

 R Programs
 -------------------------------------------------------------------------------
+see:
 /programs/1-tools
 /programs/2-methods

 Details
 -------------------------------------------------------------------------------
-outlays vs. receipts:
+For a distinction between outlays vs. receipts in the White House data, see:
 https://sethssources.wordpress.com/2012/07/15/budget-authority-vs-outlays/